Bard-Gaming/Minecraft-Script/documentation/custom-installations.md

 all you need to do is hit ``Ctrl + Shift + P``, type ``package control: install package``, and search for "ANSIescape".
 Sublime Text should automatically download and install everything automatically.

-Hitting ``Ctrl + B`` when inside a .mcs file should now automatically interpret the code and output the result to Sublime's console.
+Hitting ``Ctrl + B`` when inside a .mcs file should now automatically debug the code and output the result to Sublime Text's console.

 ![img](resources/sublime_output.png)